 It would be difficult to overstate the critical role tires play in the safe operation of any motor vehicle.
 No matter how seemingly harmless, tire defects can potentially result in tread separation or premature tire failure.
 The cause of the wreck may not always be apparent and requires an extensive investigation.

 If you or a family member have been in a crash that you believe was caused by a tire defect, you may have a legal claim for product defect.
-Please contact Ben Baker or LaBarron Boone, lawyers in our Personal Injury & Products Liability Section, at 800-898-2034 or by email at [email protected] or [email protected].
+Please contact Ben Baker or LaBarron Boone, lawyers in our Personal Injury & Products Liability Section.
 They will gladly work with you to help evaluate, investigate, or assist in your case.